VLCDoC: Vision-Language Contrastive Pre-Training Model for Cross-Modal Document Classification: Experiments

 \subsubsection{Effects of Attention Mechanisms}

-To investigate the effectiveness of the attention mechanisms used in our VLCDoC model, we evaluate the performance of the learned cross-modal representations with and w/o the attention modules.
+To investigate the effectiveness of the attention mechanisms used in our VLCDoC model, we evaluate the performance of the learned cross-modal representations w/ and w/o the attention modules.
 Note that the evaluation protocol is uni-modal based.
 At first, we consider the scheme where the vision and language modalities are pre-trained independently.
 In Table~\ref{tab:Ablation_Study_Tobacco}, we observe a significant drop to 85.71\%, and 86.01\% in classification performance when removing both attention mechanisms in the vision and language modalities respectively.
 When removing only the InterMCA module, we see that our model manages to improve slightly the performance of both modalities to 86.66\% and 86.31\% for the vision-language modalities.
-Note that at this stage, the pre-training of both modalities is still independent one from another.
 Further, removing the IntraMSA and keeping only the InterMCA module enables multimodal pre-training in an end-to-end fashion.
 The reported results in Table~\ref{tab:Ablation_Study_Tobacco} show that our model gains in performance, and achieves the best performance with 90.94\%, 90.62\% top-1 accuracy for the vision and language modalities.

-The improvement of the classification accuracy is attributed to the flexible attention flows adopted in both the InterMCA and IntraMSA modules, which have shown their effectiveness and capability to enhance vision-language relations by capturing the relevant semantic information of images and sentences.
-The results demonstrate the effectiveness of cross-modal learning and the importance of both attention modules in learning more effective cross-modal representations during the pre-training stage.
+The improvement of the classification accuracy is attributed to the flexible attention flows adopted in both the InterMCA and IntraMSA modules, which have shown their effectiveness and capability to enhance vision-language relations by capturing the relevant semantic information of images and sentences. \figurename~\ref{fig:T-SNE visualization} illustrates how the document data is arranged in a high-dimensional space without/with IntraMSA and InterMCA attention modules respectively (see \figurename~\ref{fig:T-SNE w/o Attention},~\ref{fig:T-SNE w Attention}), which is based on a T-Distributed Stochastic Neighbor Embedding (T-SNE) algorithm.
+Therefore, we conclude that both the qualitative and quantitative results demonstrate the effectiveness of cross-modal learning and the importance of both attention modules in learning more effective cross-modal representations during the pre-training stage.